omariosc/survival-analysis/README.md

 A neural network can learn non-linear relationships between predictors and the outcome and manage substantial amounts of data with many predictors.
 This makes it a powerful tool for survival analysis, where traditional statistical methods may struggle to model complex relationships.

-This project uses a range of different neural networks within a *partial-likelihood estimate* on a dataset containing information on *chronic heart failure* patients to predict if a patient is more or less likely to survive than another.
-This included *simple neural networks*, *generative adversarial neural networks*, *convolutional neural networks*, and *mixture modelling*.
+This project explores using neural networks within a *partial-likelihood estimate* on a dataset containing information on *chronic heart failure* patients to predict if a patient is more or less likely to survive than another.
 The aim is to see if neural networks, given their non-parametric and non-linear nature, can identify patterns and make predictions that traditional techniques cannot in the context of survival analysis.

 ## Requirements Specification